cellcraft/cellcraft/README.md

 * Create your database (run it only once)

-#### Installation
-- install forge minecraft server (version 1.8, may not work otherwise)
+### Now you are ready to start!
+Join the server
-- install the RaspberryJamMod.jar (https://github.com/arpruss/raspberryjammod)
+- start the client
-- Identify a folder called “mcpipy”, within the installation dictionary
-- clone our repository “cellcraft” as a subfolder in mcpipy
-- copy the cellcraft.py from the subfolder into the mcpipy folder (move cellcraft.py one level up)

-#### Getting started
+- choose Multiplayer
+- choose Direct Connect
-- start the server
+- add 0.0.0.0 as server adress and join server
-- connect with client
-- open the minecraft console
-- try: py cellcraft pdb 3J9U 2 4 -15 load
+- type: /py cellcraft pdb 3J9U 2 4 -15 load

-#### Usage
+### Usage
   py cellcraft [pdb/cellpack] [PDBcode] <threshold> <blocksize> <horizontal_shift> [load/nolo]
 - `py cellcraft` : mandatory
 - `[pdb/cellpack]` : load pdb or cellpack structure (the later is not covered here)